userforbidden/s_senthivel.challenge/README.md

 The following is an example with output included.

 ```
-$ crypto-sign-challenge 'Welcome to the Jungle'
+$ s_senthivel.challenge 'Welcome to the Jungle'
 {
     "message": "Welcome to the Jungle",
     "signature": "MIGIAkIBHEc8FETUYOPze9YxePzBfN2OjbstTYQxfViHu6vziSfDbM5iJ8jCmH3LkScgoTNCRBAMBY407jDC/fYq88iN22cCQgCmytbObfzxtHWHpcYFvOb3PHHDKlv+rtAZJ/+AdxBvihjY/xRDi1PH8GhyEgzW7xzJ1KF7BhqmeMwH9pXUCx6JiA==",